AlexBezuska/JSLou-2017/README.md

 ### Building your form

-In the JSON file you linked to in 'config.json' > `formFile` you can customize and configure your form.
-Think of it as a big list of fields you want to use. for example if you wanted to create a form that asks for name, age, and a fun fact it would start like this (id is required and must be in all forms):
+In the JSON file you linked to in `config.json` > `formFile` you can customize and configure your form.
+Think of it as a big list of fields you want to use.
+For example if you wanted to create a form that asks for name, age, and a fun fact it would start like this (id is required and must be in all forms):

 ```
 [